 THE STRUCTURE OF THE IDAHO PUBLIC RECORDS LAW

 Answer: The law includes definitions and a simple, uniform procedure for inspection and copying of records.
-Sections 9-340A through 9-340H list the records that are exempt from disclosure.
-Finally, more than one hundred sections of existing Idaho Code relating to confidentiality of records are cross-referenced to the law.
+Sections 74-104 through 74-111 list the records that are exempt from disclosure.2 Finally, more than one hundred sections of existing Idaho Code relating to confidentiality of records are cross-referenced to the law.

 PUBLIC BODIES OR AGENCIES COVERED BY THE PUBLIC RECORDS LAW

 Answer: The law applies to all "public agencies."
-Section 9-337(11) defines a public agency as any state or local agency.3
+Public agency is defined as any state or local agency.3

 Answer: Yes.
 The definition of "state agency" includes all of the above.
-The only state entity omitted from coverage of the law is the military division of the governor's office.
+The only state entity omitted from coverage of the law is the military division of the governor's office.6

 Answer: Yes, to some extent.
-Section 9-335, relating to the investigatory records of law enforcement agencies, has been in effect since 1986 and is incorporated into the Public Records Law by section 9-340B(1).
-It contains the standards under which certain information may be released to the public.
-Sections 9-335(1) through 9-335(3) provide:
+Section 74-124, relating to the investigatory records of law enforcement agencies, has been in effect since 1986 and is incorporated into the Public Records Law.7 It contains the standards under which certain information may be released to the public.
+Sections 74-124(1) through 74-124(4) provide:

 (1) Notwithstanding any statute or rule of court to the contrary, nothing in this chapter nor chapter 10, title 59, Idaho Code, shall be construed to require disclosure of investigatory records compiled for law enforcement purposes by a law enforcement agency, but such exemption from disclosure applies only to the extent that the production of such records would: